Table of contents

 Coinbase vs Coinbase Pro: Supported Currencies

-Coinbase currently lists Bitcoin, Bitcoin Cash, Ethereum, Ethereum Classic, Litecoin, 0x, USD Coin, Basic Attention Token, Ripple, EOS, Stellar, Augur, DAI, USDC, and Zcash.
+Coinbase currently lists Bitcoin, Bitcoin Cash, Ethereum, Ethereum Classic, Litecoin, 0x, USD Coin, Basic Attention Token, Ripple, EOS, Stellar, Augur, DAI, USDC, Zcash, and many more.

 Coinbase Pro supports the trading of a wider variety of cryptocurrencies and more pairs.
-The platform supports 29 cryptocurrencies: Bitcoin (BTC), Ethereum (ETH), XRP, Litecoin, Bitcoin Cash (BCH), EOS, Cosmos (ATOM), Basic Attention Token (BAT), Bitcoin SV (BSV), Civic (CVC), DAI, DASH, District0x (DNT), Ethereum Classic (ETC), Golem (GNT), Kyber Network (KNC), Chainlink (LINK), Loom Network (LOOM), Decentraland (MANA), Maker (MKR), Orchid (OXT), Augur (REP), USD Coin (USDC), Stellar (XLM), Tezos (XTZ), Zcash (ZEC), and 0x (ZRX).
+There are lots of popular crypto available, some of them being Bitcoin (BTC), Ethereum (ETH), XRP, Litecoin, Bitcoin Cash (BCH), EOS, Cosmos (ATOM), Basic Attention Token (BAT), Bitcoin SV (BSV), Civic (CVC), DAI, DASH, District0x (DNT), Ethereum Classic (ETC), Golem (GNT), Kyber Network (KNC), Chainlink (LINK), Loom Network (LOOM), Decentraland (MANA), Maker (MKR), Orchid (OXT), Augur (REP), USD Coin (USDC), Stellar (XLM), Tezos (XTZ), Zcash (ZEC), and 0x (ZRX).

 - Bank transfer (as well as ACH in the US and SEPA in the EU);